'WRITING.' It’s a word that can evoke strong feelings of angst and emotional turmoil.

-Even if you’re a seasoned professional or literary scholar, it can still create feelings of dread.
-In some cases, a full blown panic attack.
+It can rouse feelings of dread even if you’re a seasoned professional, or literary scholar.
+In some cases, a full blown panic-attack.

-It doesn’t have to be this way though.
-You can reduce the anxiety of writing for your business or career just by putting some structure into your work.
+It doesn’t have to be this way.
+You can reduce the anxiety of writing for your business, or career, just by putting some structure into your work.
 And you can do that using the Rule of Three.

 Three Billy Goats Gruff